aesmail/kaffy/README.md

 defmodule Bloggy.Admin.PostAdmin do
   def index(_schema) do
-    # index should return a keyword list of fields and
+    # index/1 should return a keyword list of fields and
     # their options.
     # Supported options are :name and :value.
-    # both options can be a string or an anonymous function.
+    # Both options can be a string or an anonymous function.
-    # if a fuction is provided, the current entry is passed to it.
+    # If a fuction is provided, the current entry is passed to it.
-    # if this function is not defined, Kaffy will return all the fields of the schema and their default values
+    # If this function is not defined, Kaffy will return all the fields of the schema and their default values
     [
       id: %{name: "ID", value: fn post -> post.id + 100 end},
-      title: nil,
+      title: nil, # this will render the default name for this field (Title) and its default value (post.title)
-      views: %{name: "Hits", value: fn post -> {:safe, "<strong>#{post.views}</strong>"} end},
+      views: %{name: "Hits", value: fn post -> "<strong>#{post.views}</strong>" end},
-      published: %{name: "Published?", value: fn post -> published?(post) end}
+      published: %{name: "Published?", value: fn post -> published?(post) end},
+      comment_count: %{name: "Comments", value: fn post -> comment_count(post) end}
     ]
   end

   def form_fields(_schema) do
-    # supported options are:
+    # Supported options are:
-    # :label, :type, :choices, :permissions
+    # :label, :type, :choices, :permission
     # :type can be any ecto type in addition to :file and :textarea
-    # if :choices is provided, it must be a keyword list and
+    # If :choices is provided, it must be a keyword list and
-    # the field will be a <select> element regardless of the actual field type.
+    # the field will be rendered as a <select> element regardless of the actual field type.
-    # Settings :permission to :read will make the field non-editable.
+    # Setting :permission to :read will make the field non-editable.
+It is :write by default.
+    # If you want to remove a field from being rendered, just remove it from the list.
-    # if this function is not defined, Kaffy will return all the fields with
+    # If this function is not defined, Kaffy will return all the fields with
     # their default types based on the schema.
     [
       title: %{label: "Subject"},
       slug: nil,
       image: %{type: :file},
       status: %{choices: [{"Pending", "pending"}, {"Published", "published"}]},
-      body: %{type: :textarea},
+      body: %{type: :textarea, rows: 3},
       views: %{permission: :read}
     ]
   end

-  def ordering(_) do
+  def ordering(_schema) do
-    # this returns how the entries should be ordered
+    # This returns how the entries should be ordered
     # if this function is not defined, Kaffy will return [desc: :id]
     [desc: :id]
   end